kennyotesile/kennyotesile/README.md

 # I'm Kenny Otesile

 Hi, I'm Kenny Otesile.
 I am a Software Engineer.<br />
 My speciality is **Backend Engineering** with the **Spring** framework.
-I am most interested in deep tech.
-I love fintech and media.
+I love fintech, media and deep tech.

+### My Java/Spring Expertise:
+- Java 8+
+- APIs such as JDBC, Jackson, JWT etc.
+- Spring Boot (building RESTful web services, and other Spring Boot applications)
+- Spring Data JDBC (implementing data repository and access with JDBC)

+I'm a continuous learner, hence, I'm currently learning to work with other technologies and frameworks such as Spring Security.

-### I Work With:
+### I Also Work With:
-- Java, Spring
-- APIs
 - MySQL, and PostgreSQL
+- Git
 - HTML, CSS, ES 6+
 - Frontend libraries
 - Other dev and productivity tools

-I have played with PHP, C, C++, C# and VB.
-I plan to check out CSS preprocessors, frontend frameworks, other backend frameworks, mobile/desktop/other development, other programming languages (such as Python and Go), other database systems and dev tools.
+I have played with PHP, C, C++, C#, VB and visual design.
+I plan to check out CSS preprocessors, frontend frameworks, other backend frameworks, mobile/desktop/others, programming languages such as Python and Go, other database systems, and other dev tools.

+By the way, I earned a **B.Eng.** in **Electrical/Electronics Engineering** in **January, 2022.**

 ### My Philosophies:
-- I believe in working with the tool that best gets the job done, rather than be attached to a single tool.
+- I believe in being able to work with any tool that best gets the job done, rather than being attached to any single tool.
 - I believe in results.
 The goal of learning should be knowing; of knowing, doing; and of doing, results.
 I believe in substance over excitement.
-- I believe in excellence by continually improving your work and paying attention to details.
+- I believe in excellence by continually improving your work and paying attention to detail.

 ### Contact:
 Email: kennyotesile@gmail.com

+⚡ Fun fact about me: I am smart, a fast learner, and I believe there's nothing in software engineering, tech and the world at large beyond my ability to achieve.